sven-seyfert/sqlite-showcase/README.md

 The project "sqlite-showcase" is at the moment like the name already mentioned, a showcase how to deal with SQLite in AutoIt.
 It also shows how to do proper logging and error handling.
 I want to use this to support discussions on SQLite and error handling in general, on the german and englisch AutoIt forums.

 💡 But please note: This is my approach and there are various ways to deal with SQLite and error handling.
-But this one has proven itself for me over many projects and can also be found in other languages.
+But this one has proven itself for me over many projects and can also be found similar in other languages.

+👓 The database test data `./db/02-insert-into.sql` is AI generated and will be used in an upcoming project **"The SAHD Stack"** here on GitHub.
+So stay tuned.

 ## Features